oottppxx/enigma2/ipkdemo/README.md

 How to run this demo:
 * Create a directory on your Enigma2 box, whatever path, e.g.: mkdir /tmp/ipkdemo
 * Copy all the files to that directory
+* Set executable permissions on the relevant files: cd /tmp/ipkdemo ; chmod +x make.sh myar.sh postinst postrm preinst
-* From that directory, run make.sh, e.g.: cd /tmp/ipkdemo ; ./make.sh
+* Run make.sh: cd /tmp/ipkdemo ; ./make.sh
-* You should now be able to install the resulting package, e.g.: cd /tmp/ipkdemo ; opkg install ipkdemo*ipk
+* You should now be able to install the resulting package: cd /tmp/ipkdemo ; opkg install ipkdemo*ipk
 * It installs a file called README.md on /tmp
 * Confirm it was successful: cat /tmp/README.txt
 * You should now be able to remove the pacakge (opkg remove ipkdemo)